dev-rashedin/techInsights-Project/README.md

-# NPM Package Used for This Project
+# Frontend - NPM Package Used for This Project
 -  TanStack Query
 -  AOS Package
 -  Swiper Slider